python/devguide/tracker.rst

 * if you have JavaScript enabled, you can use the **Nosy List** field to search developers that can help with the issue by entering the name of the affected module, operating system, or interest area.
-* least but not last, you have to describe the problem in detail, including what you expected to happen and what did happen, in the **Comment** field.
+* last but not least, you have to describe the problem in detail, including what you expected to happen and what did happen, in the **Comment** field.
   Be sure to include whether any extension modules were involved, and what hardware and software platform you were using (including version information